Red, White & Royal Blue by Casey McQuiston

 “But the truth is, also, simply this: love is indomitable.”

 ARC received via Netgalley in exchange for an honest review.

 I’ve been reading a lot of contemporary romances recently, and so far they’ve all been great!
 I might have found my new favourite genre.
-I love that authors are really expanding outside the typical love stories we see on screen.
+I love that authors are really expanding outside the typical love stories we see in books and on screen.

 Red, White & Royal Blue follows Alex Claremont-Diaz, the First Son of the United States.
 Politically engaged and supportive of his mother, President Ellen Claremont, being an international socialite has its downfalls.
 Namely, when the press goes crazy for a confrontation with Alex’s longtime nemesis, Prince Henry, at a royal wedding that threatens American/British relations.